Table of Contents

-Much like humans, dogs can benefit from a tooth brushing.
+Much like humans, dogs can benefit from tooth brushing.
 You can pick up a special dog toothbrush at your local pet store or online.

 Can a proper diet resolve bad dog breath?

-- Coconut oil in food or on toothbrush - Coconut oil can have several health benefits for your dog including freshening breath.
+- Coconut oil in food or on a toothbrush - Coconut oil can have several health benefits for your dog, including freshening breath.
 You can either add coconut oil to your dog's food or brush their teeth with it directly.
 Keep note that you should also continue a regular brushing schedule.

 - Water additive mouthwash for dogs - You can purchase mouthwash specifically for dogs that you can add to their water bowl.
 It functions much like a human mouthwash and should remove tartar and help fight plaque.